RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

 ```

 > :fire: **Important**
-> Remember to always return _route's state name or object_.
+> Remember to always return from function state name or object.
 Otherwise errors will thrown from either Permission or UI-Router library.

 State access inheritance
 ----------------------------